yihui26/MIoT-Wk2-AndroidCalculator/README.md

 # MIoT-Wk2-AndroidCalculator
 Week 2 Assignment - Android Calculator

-This is a simple calculator program built on Android.
+This is a calculator program built on Android.

 The program logic is at MainActivity.java.
 The calculation expression logic leverages an existing exp4J library.